 All program areas funded with grant funds are required to have an evaluation method that will allow assessment of the funded program's level of success in reducing fatalities and injuries.

-This program provides incentive grants to encourage states to adopt and implement effective programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles.
+Purpose: To encourage states to adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from unrestrained or improperly restrained vehicle occupants.

 Florida Law requires that all drivers and front seat passengers use seat belts when the vehicle is in motion.
 In addition, all persons under 18 years old are required to be restrained by a seat belt or child restraint device.
 FS 316.614

 Short high-visibility enforcement campaigns are a proven high cost countermeasure.

 The Florida Highway Patrol participates in the Click It or Ticket Campaigns.

 A Click It or Ticket (CIOT) campaign is a high-visibility, mass enforcement effort designed to detect violators of Florida’s traffic laws with special emphasis on occupant protection.
 An intense paid media campaign will be run concurrently with the enforcement blitz to inform the motoring public of the benefits of safety belt use and of issuing tickets for safety belt violations.
 The model program includes 1) data collection, before, and immediately after media and enforcement phases; 2) earned and paid media announcing strict enforcement; 3) highly-visible enforcement each day of the two-week enforcement period.
 The 2016 Memorial Day Florida CIOT Mobilization consists of the following components: